common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/qvi.md

 <!-- {{WRITING_SYSTEM_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- A description of the writing system (or writing systems) used in the text corpus -->
+Quechua language is written in the Latin script.
+All Quechua dialects form words by sequentially adding suffixes to a root and follows a Subject-Object-Verb (SOV) word order.

 #### Symbol table